3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-fullstack-codealong.md

 * Idea has title, description, and created(Date)
   * Make sure the default value for title and description is something similar to "New Title" and "New Description"

+**Take a look at [Sample Project Two](https://github.com/dphurley/sample_project_two) if you need a refresh on how to do this**

 > COMMIT

 ## Seed Data
-Now that we have 3 models, let's go ahead and supply some seed data.
+Now that we have out 2 models, let's go ahead and supply some seed data.
 Let's populate a seeds file with one User with a few ideas.

 ```js
 require('dotenv').config()